chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 the choice of how to buffer incoming requests is an implementation decision, and any delay in processing a request can increase the likelihood that the request is dropped or discarded due to it being stale.

+If an Oblivious Gateway Resource requires unreliable delivery for a request, by implementation constraint or policy, it SHOULD respond with `406 Not Acceptable` to any requests which require return of an Encapsulated Response.
+The Relay Resource will forward this to the Client, which can fail or retry with unreliable delivery according to its own requirements.

+Note that while it's possible for the Gateway to decide whether to require an unreliable OHTTP request based on information in the Encapsulated Request, doing so leaks information about the contents to the Relay.
+Implementations must take this into account in deployment so they do not violate the privacy properties of the OHTTP channel.

 # Security Considerations {#security}